eltevo/StePS/README.md

   *The development of this code has been supported by Department of Physics of Complex Systems, ELTE.*
   *GR would like to thank the Department of Physics & Astronomy, JHU for supporting this work.*
   *GR acknowledges sponsorship of a NASA Postdoctoral Program Fellowship.
 GR was supported by JPL, which is run under contract by California Institute of Technology for NASA.*
+  *GR acknowledges the support of the Research Council of Finland grant 354905*